 It's a good idea to also ask about your deductible since this might need to be met before you get any reimbursement for session fees.

 What technology do we use for a video session?

-I use a HIPAA-compliant platform through SimplePractice, the same practice management system company I use for the secure patient portal.
-I will be at a computer during the video session.
-You can use either a computer or mobile device, like an iPhone, to join me for the video session.
+We use a HIPAA-compliant platform through SimplePractice, the same practice management system company we use for the secure patient portal.
+We will be at a computer during the video session.
+You can use either a computer or mobile device, like an iPhone, to join us for the video session.
 We will have the ability to "share" our computer screens which would be useful if, for example, we needed to look at an Excel sleep diary together.
 If you plan to use a mobile device, you'll need to download the free app "Telehealth by SimplePractice" which is what you'll be using.

 How do I join a video session?

 You can access your unique video appointment link 2 ways:

 - Click on "Join Video Call" from your appointment email reminder, or

 - Click "Join Video" in the Upcoming Appointments section in the patient portal.

 Are there limitations for where I can be during a phone or video session?